MV Africa Mercy: Field service history

 The Africa Mercy was docked in Pointe Noire, Republic of Congo, from August 2013 to June 2014.

 The Africa Mercy was docked in Toamasina, Madagascar, from October 2014 until June 2015.
 The vessel returned to Madagascar in October 2015 was docked there until June 2016.

 The Africa Mercy was in Cotonou, Benin from August 2016 through June 2017.

 The Africa Mercy was docked in Douala, Cameroon, from August 2017 through June 2018.

 The Africa Mercy was docked in Conakry, Guinea, from August 2018 through June 2019.

 The Africa Mercy was docked in Dakar, Senegal, from August 2019 through March 2020.

 In March 2021 it was docked in Port of Granadilla, Tenerife.

 In February 2022, the Africa Mercy arrived in Dakar, Senegal for a scheduled 10-month field service.

 In February 2024, following a year of refit and maintenance in South Africa, the Africa Mercy arrived in Toamasina, Madagascar, to begin her next field service.

 In February 2025, after 6 weeks in Durban, South Africa, the Africa Mercy arrived for a second year of service in Toamasina, Madagascar, to begin her 10-month field service.

+As of January 2026, Africa Mercy is moored in Madagascar.